anwar-opu/data-analysis/README.md

 				accounts
 ## Distinct : "DISTINCT" keyword is used in the "SELECT" statement to retrieve unique or distinct values from a column or set of columns.

-Syntex  : `SELECT DISTINCT col_name
+Syntax  : `SELECT DISTINCT col_name
 		FROM table_name;`

 Example : `SELECT DISTINCT city